-The New Zealand SBT fishery began as a winter fishery in the early 1980s, with small handline and troll vessels.
+The New Zealand SBT fishery began in the early 1980s as a winter fishery, with small handline and troll vessels.
 Most fishing by these vessels was in July and August.
 Since 1990, these methods have been only a minor component of the fishery, because SBT quota had generally been caught by longline vessels by the time the handline fishery started.
 During the 1980s to mid-1990s, most longlining was conducted by foreign licensed longliners from Japan.
 Declining catch rates, shortened seasons of availability, and reports of increased operating costs in the EEZ resulted in the foreign licensed fleet ceasing operations in 1995.
-Domestic longlining began in 1991 and steadily increased to over 150 vessels in 2002 before declining to the current low of 44 vessels.
+Domestic longlining began in 1991 and steadily increased to over 150 vessels in 2002 before declining to a low of 35 vessels in 2008, with some upturn in 2009 (40 vessels).

-While most target effort for the domestic fishery now occurs off the east coast North Island, a substantial domestic fishery previously operated off the west coast South Island - mostly due to one large domestic vessel that has not fished in recent years.
+While most target effort for the domestic fishery now occurs off the east coast North Island (figure 7), a substantial domestic fishery previously operated off the west coast South Island - mostly due to one large domestic vessel that has not fished in recent years.
 Historically, most of the North Island effort has been south of East Cape, but now that SBT is managed in the QMS, the effort has been more distributed around the East Cape region and occurs slightly later (by a month or so).